9thgradepublication/9thgradepublication.github.io/_texts/dillon-munna-wazee.md

 		“No, thank you.”

 		“Okay, but if there’s anything I can do to help, just ask.”
-The nice lady closed the door and Dill sat on the doorstep and thought to himself, “_They only moved a year ago.
+The nice lady closed the door and Dill sat on the doorstep and thought to himself, “They only moved a year ago.
 They couldn’t have moved far, they’re probably somewhere nearby.
-I’ll have to stay in town for a while, but where?”_
+I’ll have to stay in town for a while, but where?”

 		He remembered the kind woman’s words.
 Dill knocked on the door.
 The nice lady once again opened the door kindly to him.
 He explained his situation to her and asked if he could stay with her until he finds his family.
 She then responded, “Of course!
 Make yourself at home.”